 Veterinarians have almost no in-field not-for-profit jobs available to them.
 Sure, there are scattered opportunities here and there, but nothing widespread like a prosecutor or public defender jobs as in the legal profession.

 For that reason, virtually all veterinarians graduate and take a job in the private sector.
 Because of the lack of not for profit jobs, almost no veterinarians qualify for the Public Service Loan Forgiveness program, which is by far the most generous benefit available to students today.

 Some states offer vet school debt programs.
 Unfortunately, the federal PSLF program makes them look irrelevant by comparison.

 Pay is High Enough to Owe a Lot Each Month, but Not High Enough to Make a Dent in Your Student Loans

 Veterinarians certainly make more money than the average American household.
 That said, of course they should.
 They have four years of freaking graduate level education!
 Unfortunately, vet salaries are far below those of human doctors.

 No matter how much a family loves their dog, there just isn’t the same financial desire to pay thousands of dollars for a surgery to save its life.
 Most families who face a huge vet bill to save their pet will instead decide to put the pet down.

 It’s very sad, and I’ve spoken with many veterinarian friends who want to save the lives of their patients but are not allowed to because of financial constraints.

-Even so, veterinary salaries are high enough to require large payments in the income based repayment plans.
-Paying almost $10,000 per year towards your student loans is no joke.
+Even so, veterinary salaries are high enough to require large payments in the income-based repayment plans.
+Paying almost $10,000 per year toward your student loans is no joke.